jdecourval/laval-simulator/doc/english.md

 **Description:**

-Output core status, which the values of all the registers, to connected debugger.
+Output core status—i.e., the values of all the registers, to the connected debugger.

 #### HLT